Multiple Myeloma Diagnosis

 The diagnosis of multiple myeloma is determined by a number of different diagnostic tests, because myeloma is difficult to diagnose on the basis of any single laboratory test result.
 Accurate diagnosis generally results from consideration of several factors, including physical evaluation, patient history, symptoms, and diagnostic testing results.
 The initial evaluation to help confirm a diagnosis of myeloma includes blood and urine tests as well as a bone marrow biopsy.
 Other tests include X-rays.
 MRIs, CT scans and PET scans.

 The standards for diagnosing multiple myeloma are determined by the myeloma diagnostic criteria.
 This currently requires confirmation of one major and one minor criteria or three minor criteria in a patient displaying symptoms of myeloma.
-The diagnostic criteria helps to determine the classification of multiple myeloma, whether it is symptomatic, smoldering (asymptomatic), or MGUS.
+The diagnostic criteria helps to determine the classification of multiple myeloma, whether it is smoldering myeloma (asymptomatic), symptomatic myeloma, or MGUS.

-Having all the appropriate tests done is very important, as the results will help your doctor better determine treatment options and a prognosis.
+Having all of the appropriate multiple myeloma tests done is very important, as the results will help your doctor better determine treatment options and a prognosis.
 Many of these tests are also used to assess the extent of the disease and to plan and monitor treatment.

 Getting a second opinion

 Once your doctor has diagnosed you with multiple myeloma, it is important that you consult a specialist experienced in treating myeloma to further evaluate your disease and help develop a treatment plan.
 Many health insurance companies will authorize a second opinion—check with yours.

 The MMRF can help you locate a National Cancer Institute (NCI)-designated cancer center or a myeloma specialist in your area.
 Individuals with myeloma are usually treated by a hematologist/oncologist.